magnusneuman/Model-selection-with-the-Regularized-Map-Equation/README.md

-This is a companion repository for model selection in correlational data using the Regularized Map Equation
+This is a companion repository for model selection using the Regularized Map Equation